seanox/seanox-ai-nlp/seanox_ai_nlp/synthetics/README.md

     template: The @term:planet @data:planet has a {@term:diameter} of {@data:diameter}.
 ```

+The structure and depth below the section __segment__ is individual.

 ## Additional Jinja2 filters

 ### `annotate(value: Any, label: str = "") -> str`